 Courses / Programmes conducted outside the regular working hours on Saturdays and holidays.
-No. of hours allotted for the programme is 30 and is supervised by the faculty incharge.
+No. of hours allotted for each of these programmes is 30 and is supervised by the faculty incharge.

 [Field work (15hrs); Class hours (15 hrs); Total 30 hrs]